Polarisyjr/website/_news/announcement_5.md

 related_posts: false
 ---

-Our paper on an ASIP/ISA co-design framework that integrates rewrite-driven optimization with µarch-aware BMC-guided pruning was submitted to ISCA.
+Our paper on the ASIP/ISA co-design framework that integrates rewrite-driven optimization with µarch-aware BMC-guided pruning was submitted to ISCA.